Efficient Finite Initialization with Partial Norms for Tensorized Neural Networks and Tensor Networks Algorithms: Conclusions

 \section{Conclusions}

-We have developed two methods to successfully initialize layers of tensorized neural networks using partial computations of their Frobenius norms and linear entrywise norms, depending on the type of tensor network involved.
+We have developed two methods to successfully initialize layers of tensorized neural networks using partial computations of their Frobenius norms and positive lineal entrywise sums, depending on the type of tensor network involved.
 We have exposed a way to take advantage of intermediate calculations for various types of tensor network to optimize this process.
 We have also applied it to different layers and seen its scaling versus the number of nodes, bond dimension, and physical dimension.

 The main limitation of these methods is the need for the values of the represented tensor elements to follow a smooth distribution, which can be limiting in certain cases.
 This limitation must be overcomed in order to generalize the scope of application of this kind of algorithms, allowing new tensor network algorithms to be possible.
+In addition, the present experiments mainly assess the initial normalization/stabilization stage; by themselves they do not establish training-gradient stability, predictive-performance gains, seed robustness, full entrywise concentration, or time/memory optimality against alternative initializations.

 A possible future line of research could be to investigate how to reduce the number of steps to be performed.
 Another could be to study the scaling of complexity with increasing size of each of the different types of existing layers.
 We could also apply it to the methods mentioned in Sec. \ref{sec:other}, for example in combinatorial optimization \cite{Optimiz} to determine the appropriate decay factor and adapt it to quantum machine learning layers.